 If you were successful, outline exactly how the grant money you are asking for will be used.
 You will need to explain the cost and/or products.
-Quotes that demonstrate how the grant money will be used must be uploaded as attachments to your application.
+The total amount needs to equal that entered in Amount Applied.
+Quotes for each cost, demonstrating how the grant money will be used, must be uploaded as attachments to your application.
 Failure to do so will mean your project is not eligible for funding.
 The use of dot points is acceptable.